Fiumefreddo Bruzio

-Fiumefreddo Bruzio (Calabrian: Jiumifriddu) is a town and comune in the province of Cosenza in the Calabria region of southern Italy.
+Fiumefreddo Bruzio (Calabrian: Jiumifriddu) is a town and comune (municipality) in the province of Cosenza in the region of Calabria in southern Italy.
+It has 3,979 inhabitants.

+Fiumefreddo borders the municipalities of Cerisano, Falconara Albanese, Longobardi, and Mendicino.

 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Geography

 Fiumefreddo Bruzio is located on the coast of Tyrrhenian Sea, in the south of the province of Cosenza.
 It borders with Falconara Albanese (North) and Longobardi (South).

 The town covers a surface of about 30 square kilometers (11.58 square miles).
 Even though the territory is predominantly hilly, it is characterized by a strong morphological variety, in fact, starting from sea level, the altitude grows up to 1541m on the peak of Monte Cocuzzo, the highest mountain on the coastline.

+Demographics

+As of 2026, the population is 3,979, of which 50.1% are males, and 49.9% are females.
+Minors make up 11.4% of the population, and seniors make up 21.4%.

+Immigration

+As of 2025, immigrants make up 30.9% of the population.
+The 5 largest foreign countries of birth are Argentina, Brazil, Switzerland, Ukraine, and Romania.